juergenschubert/DER-Video-Podcast-DPS/README.md

 ## Tanzu installing a 2 Node Cluster
 UseCase: How to deploy a 2 Node K8s Cluster with FCD and Tanzu

+## learn PowerShell cmdlet
+UseCase: get basic knowhow on how to create your own cmdlet from a ReST call